emilygv/emilyvernon.com/_casestudies/artvoy.md

 {% include case_h3_block.html
 title="Brand Strategy"
-content="Today, aspects of art purchasing or enjoyment are unclear or out-of-reach, especially for our New to Art users.
-O**ur brand platform looks to counter this through our approachability, dynamism and reliability.** We believe art should be enjoyed by the younger generation, who grew up with **different expectations around owning or discovering art.**" %}
+content="Today, aspects of art purchasing or enjoyment are unclear or out-of-reach, especially for our New to Art users. **Our brand platform looks to counter this through our approachability, dynamism and reliability.** We believe art should be enjoyed by the younger generation, who grew up with **different expectations around owning or discovering art.**" %}

 {% capture info-highlight %}
 #### Mission/Vision